codepr/codepr.github.io/_posts/2019-09-25-sol-mqtt-broker-bonus.md

 bugs I mentioned before, and forced improvements on some fragile parts, like the data stream receptions and parsing of instructions.
-I won't walk through all the refactoring process, it would be deadly boring, I'll just enlight some of the most important parts that needed adjustements, the rest can be safely applied by merging the `master` branch into the `tutorial` one.
+I won't walk through all the refactoring process, it would be deadly boring, I'll just highlight some of the most important parts that needed adjustements, the rest can be safely applied by merging the `master` branch into the `tutorial` one.

 #### Packets fragmentation is not funny

-The first and foremost aspect to check was the network communication, by mainly testing in local I only noticed after some heavier benchmarking that sometimes the system was losing some packets, or better, the kernel buffer was probably flooded and started to fragment some payloads, TCP is after all a stream protocol and it's perfectly fine to segment data during sending.
+The first and foremost aspect to check was the network communication, by mainly testing in local I only noticed after some heavier benchmarking that sometimes the system was losing some packets, or rather, the kernel buffer was probably flooded and started to fragment some payloads, TCP is after all a stream protocol and it's perfectly fine to segment data during sending.
 It was a little naive by me to not handle this properly initially, anyway this led to some nasty behaviours,